 Britannia's iconic triple-deck central meeting point is the focal point of the ship and a design triumph.
 Dominated by the stunning Star Burst chandelier sculpture, the atrium is equally beautiful by day and by night, with the sculpture subtly shifting colours throughout.
-It is the perfect setting for a pre- (or post-) dinner drink, taking high tea, a bite to eat from the Market Café, or just a spot of people watching.
+It is the perfect setting for a pre- or post-dinner drink, taking high tea, a bite to eat from the Market Cafe, or just a spot of people watching.
 P & O Cruises has also wisely decided to move the main Reception to a corridor at the side, so you won't be disturbed by people demanding to see their onboard account.

-Britannia saw the introduction of the first single balcony cabins in the fleet - a total of 15, each equipped with a queen-sized bed and standard-size balcony and bathroom.
+Britannia saw the introduction of the first single balcony cabins in the fleet -- a total of 15, each equipped with a queen-sized bed and standard-size balcony and bathroom.
 It's a real recognition and mark of respect for the many solo travellers who choose to cruise with P&O Cruises and want a balcony but not pay a single supplement.
 There are a further 12 dedicated inside single cabins, and all are situated along one specially-designated corridor at the top of the ship.

 Created by the in-house P&O Cruise culinary team (rather than a celebrity chef), The Epicurean offers traditional British cuisine with a very modern twist.
 Combining molecular gastronomy with artistic flair, the food is not only exciting, it's also very tasty.
 The team has not fallen into the trap of style over substance.
 Starters might include salt and pepper oyster and jumbo prawn tempura that comes with an artist's paint tube, filled with sweet pimento sauce.
 Palate cleansers might be a sorbet disguised as a tube of lipstick.
 Chicken liver parfait comes to your table covered with a glass lid; nside it's full of wood smoke (or some sort of clever flavoured liquid nitrogen), which when opened with a flourish pours out onto your dinner table.
 You may also find Devonshire white crab, langoustine and caviar cocktail and a simple dish of tomatoes presented in an unexpected way.
 On selected afternoons, the restaurant also plays host to Master Pâtissier Eric Lanlard's outstanding Afternoon Tea.

 You'll find The Glass House across the P&O Cruises fleet, but on Britannia, it's been taken to new heights.
 Situated high above the Atrium, it is the perfect spot to sample a wide range of superb - and eclectic - wines, chosen by wine guru Olly Smith.
 The Glass House offers a range of delicious tapas-style dishes starting at £5.25.
-Passengers can choose from a selection of 40 wines by the glass, hand-picked by Smith himself, or opt for a "Wine Flight' - a taster pack of three regional wines accompanied by tasting notes for just £9.95.
+Passengers can choose from a selection of 40 wines by the glass, hand-picked by Smith himself, or opt for a "Wine Flight' -- a taster pack of three regional wines accompanied by tasting notes for just £9.25.
 Passengers can also enjoy wine tasting dinners and shore excursions to local vineyards led by Smith.

-Situated right at the top and front of Britannia, the Crow's Nest offers stunning views from its floor-to-ceiling windows.
-The bar is a favourite spot for a pre-dinner cocktail, offering a combination of traditional with a modern twist - a theme on Britannia.
+Situated right at the top and front of Britannia, the Crow's Nest offers great views from its floor-to-ceiling windows.
+The bar is a favourite spot for a pre-dinner cocktail, offering a combination of traditional with a modern twist -- a theme on Britannia.
 Tapping in once again to our national obsession with provenance and locality, the Crow's Nest offers a range of 20 gins, all of them distilled in the UK.
 The Great British Gin Menu offers everything from well-known brands such as Hendricks and Gordon's to to lesser-known varieties such as Silent Pool, the Botanist Islay from Argyll and Tarquin's Dry Gin from Cornwall.

-Brodie's is a P&O Cruises' firm favourite, and the one on Britannia is offers a vast number of British beers as part of the Great British Beer Menu - 70 in total, from 56 counties.
+Brodie's is a P&O Cruises' firm favourite, and the one on Britannia offers a vast number of British beers as part of the Great British Beer Menu -- 70 in total, from 56 counties.
 Beers start at just £3.50 a bottle, and come from all over the country; choices include Punk IPA from Aberdeenshire, Banana Bread Beer from Bedfordshire and Jaipur IPA from Derbyshire.
-Brodie's also has a superb live band playing most evenings, karaoke and live sports.
+Brodie's also has a live band playing most evenings, karaoke and live sports.